 Facebook support will be added later this fall3 with an OS update.
-While the sharing options are not as comprehensive as Shareaholic — the lack of Google+ is a serious limitation for you — the inclusion of the two major one will satisfy most.
-Given how acrimonious the relationship is between Google and Apple I won’t hold my breath on Google+ integration any time soon.
+While the sharing options are not as comprehensive as Shareaholic — the lack of sharing to Google+ is a severe limitation for me — the inclusion of the two major one will satisfy most.
+Given how acrimonious the relationship is between Google and Apple I won't hold my breath on Google+ integration any time soon.

 Here's a list of the extension I have in Safari: